Stade du Hameau

-Stade du Hameau (French pronunciation: [stad dy a.mo], formerly Stade Olympique du Hameau or Stade colonel de Fornel) is a multi-purpose stadium, as well as a sports and convention center in Pau, France.
-Built in 1948, the stadium has been the property of the city of Pau since 1983 after being handed over by the French army.
-The stadium is used mostly for rugby union matches, hosting the home games of French club Section Paloise.
+Stade du Hameau (French pronunciation: [stad dy a.mo]) is a versatile stadium and sports convention center located in Pau, France.
+The construction started in 1948 and the stadium has been owned by the city of Pau since 1983, when it was transferred from the French army.
+The primary use of this stadium is for rugby union matches, serving as the home ground for the French club Section Paloise.

-With a capacity of 14,588 seats, after the disassembly of the Ossau tribune, the Hameau stadium has hosted since 1991 the rugby matches of the Section paloise, which had been held at the Croix du Prince stadium since 1910.
+The stadium has a seating capacity of 14,588, though this number has been reduced after the removal of the Ossau stand.
+It has been hosting Section Paloise's rugby matches since 1991, before which they played at the Stade de la Croix du Prince since 1910.